vanus-labs/docs/user-manual/connectors/source/sns.md

 Create your `config.json` and `secret.json`, and mount them to specific paths to run the SNS source using following command.

 In order to send events to Display Connector, set the `v_target` value as `http://host.docker.internal:8081` in your `config.json` file.
-The `host.docker.internal` indicates docker's host ip.
-You can also use the ip address of **container** where Display Connector runs.
-Try following command to get the ip address of container.
+The `host.docker.internal` indicates docker's host IP.
+You can also use the IP address of **container** where Display Connector runs.
+Try following command to get the IP address of container.
-Use `docker ps` to get the Container id of Display Connector.
+Use `docker ps` to get the Container ID of Display Connector.
 ```shell
 docker ps
 ```